phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 35: February 12, 2019

+**Today's Progress**: Practiced my JS skills with some exercises.
+Goofed up some of the exercises by making my solutions too complex...
+Lesson learned: make a small reference card to help memorize some stuff.

+**Thoughts:** Need to make some extra notes on theoretical stuff

 ### Day 34: February 11, 2019

 **Today's Progress**: Practiced my JS skills with some exercises.
 Reviewed a couple of built-in object references at MDN which I needed for solving the exercises.